Restructuring Investment Banking: Banker Meets Lawyer and Gets Married in a Shotgun Wedding?

 Q: So those are the trends that lead to restructuring – what about specific catalysts, though?

-What events make a firm green light a restructuring process and hire bankers?
+Which events make a firm green light the process and hire bankers?

 A: Here are the most common events: